Nuclear reactor: Current technologies

 These reactors use a pressure vessel to contain the nuclear fuel, control rods, moderator, and coolant.
 The hot radioactive water that leaves the pressure vessel is looped through a steam generator, which in turn heats a secondary (nonradioactive) loop of water to steam that can run turbines.
-They represent the majority (around 80%) of current reactors.
+As of 2024, 308 PWRs comprise % of operating power reactors.
 This is a thermal neutron reactor design, the newest of which are the Russian VVER-1200, Japanese Advanced Pressurized Water Reactor, American AP1000, Chinese Hualong Pressurized Reactor and the Franco-German European Pressurized Reactor.
 All the United States Naval reactors are of this type.